gatsbyjs/gatsby/packages/gatsby-plugin-sass/README.md

   {
     resolve: `gatsby-plugin-sass`,
     options: {
-      // Override the file regex for SASS
+      // Override the file regex for Sass
       sassRuleTest: /\.global\.s(a|c)ss$/,
       // Override the file regex for CSS modules
       sassRuleModulesTest: /\.mod\.s(a|c)ss$/,